 - 1 shaved chocolate bar for decorating

-- Allow the cake to completely cool and slice it into three or four evenly-sized layers.
+- Allow the cake to completely cool and slice it into three evenly-thick layers.

-- To make the soaking cream, whisk the heavy whipping cream and liqueur together.
-Use a spoon or squirt bottle to saturate each layer with the soaking cream.
+- To make the soaking cream, combine milk and liqueur together.
+Use a spoon, pastry brush or squirt bottle to saturate each layer with the soaking cream.

 - In a separate bowl, beat the very cold heavy whipping cream until it reaches soft peaks.
-Fold in the chocolatey butter mixture.
+Fold in the chocolatey butter mixture with a spatula.

-- To assemble the cake, place a cake layer on a plate.
+- To assemble the cake, place the first cake layer on a plate or cake stand.
 Spread on a layer of cake cream.
-Repeat until your run out of cake layers.
+Repeat until you run out of cake layers.

 - Using the remaining cream, decorate the outside of the cake.
 Dust sides of the cake with shaved chocolate.
 Enjoy!